 In our dive center, we always provide a dive leader with dive students or certified divers.
 This service is included in the dive trip price.

 |PADI Open Water Diver Certification + Online Training Material||- TL||

 PADI Open Water Diver e-manual (in 16 languages) + certification fee (Paid during course registration)

 |SECTION 2: POOL SESSION (OPTIONAL)|

-The mandatory practical training is open water trainings.
-In order to complete this part, you need to attend at least 1 weekend trip.
+The mandatory practical training is open water training.
+In order to complete this part, you need to attend at least 1-weekend trip.
 You have 6 months to complete this section after your knowledge development sessions.
 (Paid a week prior to the trip)

 You can complete your Open Water Diver training in a week (If you haven't read the sections of the training, you can here).

 Knowledge Development: You can complete the knowledge development section in a short time.
 All you need to do is to take your training material and read the material in your own time.
 There are 5 chapters but the material is fun to read, so most students finish reading in 2 - 3 days.
 An additional session of 2 hours would be more than enough to complete the quizzes and exams.
 (You can always contact us to schedule your knowledge development session or you can enroll in the course directly from the button below.)